Colosseum Entrances Guide | Where to enter & What to know

 📍Identification/landmark: Towards the left of the Arch of Constantine, facing Piazza del Colosseo

-✅Best for: Individual ticket holders, families, couples, etc.
+✅Best for: Solo travellers, families, couples, etc.

 👥Crowds: 16,000 + guests during peak season; 6000+ guests during shoulder seasons.